barupasa/barupasa.github.io/README.md

 ## Public API with graphics

-I have integradted a public weather API which has graphics .
+I have integradted a public weather API which has graphics .For this i have choosen an open API and then selected ohio as the location.then i got the corresponding script to ontegrate with my portfolio.

 ```
   <!-- Weather widget script -->